jpranays/react-fast-hooks/README.md

 </p>

-<p>These hooks aim to simplify state management, side effects, and other common functionalities in React applications, improving both productivity and code quality.</p>
+<p align="center">These hooks aim to simplify state management, side effects, and other common functionalities in React applications, improving both productivity and code quality.</p>

 ## Features